 What is Severe Obesity?

-Severe obesity, sometimes known as “morbid obesity”, is defined as being approximately 100 pounds (45.5 kg) or 100% above ideal body weight.
+Severe obesity, sometimes known as “morbid obesity”, is defined using various methods.
+One of these methods uses Ideal Body Weight and is defined as being approximately 100 pounds (45.5 kg) or 100% above ideal body weight.
 This is determined according to the Metropolitan Life Insurance Company height and weight tables.
-Between 3-5% of the United States adult population has severe obesity.
-This condition is associated with the development of life-threatening complications such as hypertension, diabetes and coronary artery disease, to name a few.
+Body Mass Index or BMI is another method used to determine severe or morbid obesity.
+BMI is calculated based upon a person’s height and weight, and is generally more accurate than ideal body weight calculations.
+According to the Center for Disease Control (CDC), the rates of obesity have been increasing steadily with a prevalence of approximately 25% in most US states.
+This condition is associated with the development of life-threatening complications such as hypertension, diabetes, sleep apnea, and coronary artery disease, to name a few.

 Numerous therapeutic approaches to this problem have been advocated, including low calorie diets, medication, behavioral modification and exercise therapy.
 However, the only treatment proven to be effective in long-term management of morbid obesity is surgical intervention.